 The cantina’s story began in 1958, with the first commercial bottles produced in the 1970s when the estate was a tiny 2-3 hectares.
 Skip forward to 2005 when 8th generation Alberto Alessandria (nato 1985), owner & winemaker, graduated from Alba’s Enological School Umberto 1.
 He then joined his family in 2007, triggering a series of investments in the cantina – notably the introduction of new Garbellotto botti grandi.

-Vinification is traditional, using static, vertical stainless-steel fermenting tanks, plenty of pumping over & pigeage (when necessary), classic maceration times of c.
+Vinification is traditional, using static, vertical stainless-steel fermenting tanks, light pumping over for delicacy (not submerged cap, that extracts more), classic maceration times of c.
 20 days, malolactic in the steel tanks before transfer to botti grandi & barriques (to accommodate Galina’s tiny production).
 Pressed wine is all but excluded as Alberto prides himself on making one of the region’s finest & smoothest Grappa!

 They also produce a fine Langhe Rosato, Dolcetto d’Alba, Barbera d’Alba & Langhe Nebbiolo

 From 2013 converting to organic but non certificate.
 Min.
 22 mg/litro free sulphur.

 Grappa Barolo Barrique

 Grappa Barolo Giovane